shreefentsar/important-magento-cli-commands/README.md

 # important-magento-cli-commands

-## Important commands for using php and composer in plesk cli:
+## Important commands for using php and composer in plesk cli ( DON'T TRY ON WHM/CPANEL ):

 **for plesk to specify php version in ssh:** echo "alias php='/opt/plesk/php/7.3/bin/php'" >> ~/.bashrc